sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

                 // by default, exit code 0 is success,
                 // while any other means error message, followed by installer exiting
                 // you can override with "success" for success, any other string for error message
-                // (error messages are not shown in unattended installation to avoid stalling) "exitCode1": "There was an error validating your installation", "exitCode2": "There was an error contacting server", "exitCode3": "success",
+                // (error messages aren't shown in unattended installation to avoid stalling) "exitCode1": "There was an error validating your installation", "exitCode2": "There was an error contacting server", "exitCode3": "success",